Taylor N. Allbright

 K-12 Education Policy

-Taylor N. Allbright is a PhD student in the Urban Education Policy program, with a concentration in K-12 policy, at the University of Southern California Rossier School of Education.
+Taylor N. Allbright is a PhD candidate in the Urban Education Policy program, with a concentration in K-12 policy, at the University of Southern California Rossier School of Education.
 She is advised by Dr. Julie Marsh.
-Her research draws on political and organizational lenses to examine the design and implementation of equity-related policies in K-12 education.
+Her research draws on political, organizational, and sociocultural lenses to examine the design and implementation of equity-related policies in K-12 education.
+She uses qualitative case study methods and collaborates in mixed methods teams to explore policies with implicit or explicit goals of promoting equity, with a particular focus on issues of race.
 She received a B.A. in Political Science and Gender & Women’s Studies at the University of California Berkeley, and she earned a teaching credential and M.A. in Education from Mills College.
-As an undergraduate student, Taylor worked on the establishment of the UC Berkeley Multicultural Community Center, an experience which led her to dedicate her career to the pursuit of educational equity.
 Prior to pursuing a doctoral degree, Taylor was a high school English and Ethnic Studies teacher in Hayward, CA.

 Teacher, Leadership Public Schools Hayward (2010-2015)